gkothar1/marss-riscv-docs/source/sections/branch-pred.rst

 ======================

 Branch prediction unit (BPU) is configurable and can run a simple bimodal predictor or complex 2-level adaptive predictors like GShare, GSelect, GAg, GAp, PAg, or PAp.
-This section describes the major hardware structures used in BPU and their interaction with the CPU pipeline.
+This section describes the major structures used in BPU and their interaction with the CPU pipeline.

 .. figure:: ../figures/bpu.*
    :figwidth: 400 px